Veritas2024/scZGCL/readme.md

 ## Introduction of the files:
 ### 1. Directories
-The `data` directory contains a zip file `processed_data` with twelve datasets to reproduce the results of experiments.
+The `data` directory contains a zip file `processed_data` with four example datasets to reproduce the results of experiments.
 Before reproducing, you need to extract all the files in the zip `processed data` to `data` folder.

 The `layers` directory contains implementation of the layers of our method.